-The chronicles of history are rife with individuals who have had a lasting impression on the course of affairs, influencing the fates of nations and testing our conceptions of leadership.... read more →
+William Tecumseh Sherman: The Legacy of a Civil War General The chronicles of history are rife with individuals who have had a lasting impression on the course of affairs, influencing... read more →

 John Bell Hood was born in Owingsville, Kentucky, on June 1 or June 29, 1831.
 He came from a family with English ancestry.
 He started his notable military journey after... read more →